SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/ControlFlow.md

 In this `if` expression version of the code, each branch contains a single value.
-If that branch's condition is true, then its value is used as the value for the whole `if` expression in the assignment of `weatherAdvice`.
+If a branch's condition is true, then that branch's value is used as the value for the whole `if` expression in the assignment of `weatherAdvice`.
-Every `if` branch has a corresponding `else if` branch or `else` branch, ensuring that one of the branches always produces a value, regardless of which conditions are true.
+Every `if` branch has a corresponding `else if` branch or `else` branch, ensuring that one of the branches always matches and that the `if` expression always produces a value, regardless of which conditions are true.

 Because the syntax for the assignment starts outside the `if` expression,